-Timetables are planned prior to the start of term, but as changes are frequently made students receive their timetable only one week in advance.
+Timetables are planned prior to the start of term, but as changes are frequently made students should check their TEAMS calendar regularly.
 Timetables for the coming week are available on TEAMS and any changes are automatically updated.

 Please note that timetables are subject to change.
-Students are informed of any changes to their timetable by a Year Manager or another member of Higher Education office staff.
+Students are informed of any changes to their timetable by a Strand Manager or another member of Higher Education office staff.
+TEAMS allows you to see the Calendar far advance however students should note that anything scheduled beyond two weeks is not confirmed and is subject to change or cancellation.

 Occasionally teachers may not be able to attend at short notice due to illness - sometimes it is possible for another teacher to cover the class, but not always.
-This does not mean you will have a free period - at these times, students will be expected to utilise the class time and the space allocated to them to develop independent learning practices, or peer led learning in group classes.
+This does not mean you will have a free period - at these times, students will be expected to utilise the class time and the space allocated to them to develop independent learning practices, or peer led learning in group classes, students may also be set tasks by the teacher via TEAMS.
 There are also times in your timetable scheduled for Independent Learning or peer-led learning which are scheduled without teachers.
 Attendance to these is mandatory as it would be to any other class.